manuelcortez/mudder/README.md

 Modified Lyntin with a completely accessible graphical user interface.

 Mudder is a software to allow playing of MUD (multi user domain) games in an easy and accessible way.
 Its goal is to integrate some good known open source projects for making a mud client that can fits everyone.
 Mudder, in fact, is a Graphical User interface around [Lyntin,](https://pypi.python.org/pypi/Lyntin/4.2) a Python based MUD client that is modular and allows people to write their own modules to improve its performance.
-Once finished, mudder should allow the following features:
+Once finished, mudder should include the following features:

 * Translatable interface and all Lyntin texts.
 * Access all Lyntin commands from a graphical user interface wich will allow screen readers to read automatically updates in some elements.